 Our lab includes engineers, clinicians, biologists, mathematicians, humanists, and psychologists (and many people who assign themselves to more than one of those categories).
 We have frequent openings for students, research technicians, and postdoctoral fellows.
 The only absolute requirements are that (1) you want to tackle hard problems and are prepared to expand your skills beyond what you already know to do it and (2) you’re a good human being to work with.
 All of our team members are expected to support each other emotionally and technically, to admit when they’re wrong, and to always be trying to do a bit better next time.
 We’re proud of the fact that we have some of the best colleagues in the world and that they’re people who add energy to our days.

-Areas of research for which we're actively seeking new personnel, as of late 2018:
+Areas of research for which we're actively seeking new personnel, as of early 2019:

 • Recording of electrical brain signals as patients undergo clinical trials in psychiatric disorders (both non-invasive, i.e. EEG, and invasive).

 • Computational modeling of behavior in both rats and humans as they search for rewards in complex environments.

 • Cross-species (monkey, rat, human) studies of the neural basis of effortful self-control, flexible decision-making, and the switch from flexibility to habit.

 • Developing new signal processing models for accurately tracking the phase of ongoing brain oscillations.